xtaran/zsh-debian/debian/pkg-zsh-workflow.md

 Make sure that the local repository is cleaned up after doing this before working on the package again, to avoid accidentially committing anything.
-See 'Cleaning up the local repository' above for details.
+See *Cleaning up the local repository* below for details.

 `git-buildpackage` is available as Debian package or from https://honk.sigxcpu.org/piki/projects/git-buildpackage/